 In January 2019, Golden, along with eight other state representatives, filed “An Act relative to modern grid access and customer service.”
 The Act calls for the “implementation and periodic update of grid modernization efforts and formal interconnection standards to ensure fair, reasonable, and transparent customer grid access is essential to the achievement of the Commonwealth’s goals” (Bill H.3667, 2).
 The Act would direct the Department of Public Utilities to “initiate an ongoing, open proceeding” to explore how we can improve “interconnection, metering, customer service and other rules” (3).

 Update: One week after SEBANE’s Interconnection Forum, the MA Department of Public Utilities opened an inquiry into the Commonwealth’s current interconnection standards and practices.
 The DPU plans to engage with stakeholders to address some of the issues included in this article and “update the model DG Interconnection Tariff if necessary” (DPU 19-55, 4).
-A technical conference will be held on July 18, 2019 at 10:00 AM; register online prior to July 1.
+A technical conference will be held on July 18, 2019 at 10:00 AM.